Software Engineering Institute: Security

 The SEI is also the home of the CERT/CC (CERT Coordination Center), a federally funded computer security organization.
 The SEI CERT Program's primary goals are to ensure that appropriate technology and systems-management practices are used to resist attacks on networked systems and to limit damage and ensure continuity of critical services in spite of successful attacks, accidents, or failures.
 The SEI CERT program is working with US-CERT to produce the Build Security In (BSI) website, which provides guidelines for building security into every phase of the software development lifecycle.
 The SEI has also conducted research on insider threats and computer forensics.
-Results of this research and other information now populate the CERT Virtual Training Environment.
+Results of this research and other information populate the CERT Virtual Training Environment.

 Special programs

 SEI Partner Network

 The SEI Partner Network helps the SEI disseminate software engineering best practices.
 Organizations and individuals in the SEI Partner Network are selected, trained, and licensed by the SEI to deliver authentic SEI services, which include courses, consulting methods, and management processes.
-The network currently consists of nearly 250 partner organizations worldwide.
+The network consists of nearly 250 partner organizations worldwide.